doctorfree/Asciiville/README.md

 	-N indicates use alternate comments in Plasma ASCIImatics scenes -p indicates use Plasma scenes in ASCIImatics display -P script specifies the ASCIImatics script to run
-	-s song specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or ~/Music/
-	-S indicates display ASCIImatics splash animation
+	-s 'song' specifies a song to accompany an ASCIImatics animation 'song' can be the full pathname to an audio file or a relative pathname to an audio file in the MPD music library or ~/Music/ -S indicates display ASCIImatics splash animation
 	-V 'show' displays an ascii art slide show
 	   'show' can be one of 'Art', 'Doctorwhen', 'Dragonflies', 'Fractals', 'Friends', 'Iterated', 'Lyapunov', 'Nature',
-			'Owls', 'Space', 'Vintage', 'Wallpapers', or 'Waterfalls'
+	   'Owls', 'Space', 'Vintage', 'Wallpapers', 'Waterfalls',
+	   the name of a custom ascii art folder, or the slideshow keyword 'files' which indicates display a slideshow using the ascii art files provided on the command line.
 	-Z indicates do not play audio during slideshow/animation

 General options: